avivraz99/Deep-Graph-Learning-for-Anomalous-Citation-Detection/README.md

 * **Hits**: The raw count of true anomalies successfully detected.
 * **Recall**: Percentage of true anomalies found out of all ground-truth anomalies.
 * **Precision**: Percentage of actual anomalies within the top $K$ flagged nodes.
-* **Overlap**: Jaccard similarity between the nodes flagged by the Spectral baseline and the GLAD framework.
+* **Overlap**: Similarity between the nodes flagged by the Spectral baseline and the GLAD framework.

 ---